MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-Team.md

 ## SYNOPSIS
 This cmdlet lets you provision a new Team for use in Microsoft Teams and will create an O365 Unified Group to back the team.
-Groups created through teams cmdlets, APIs, or clients will show up in Outlook by default.
+Groups created through teams cmdlets, APIs, or clients will not show up in Outlook by default.

 If you want to hide groups from Outlook clients, you can use the [Set-UnifiedGroup](https://docs.microsoft.com/powershell/module/exchange/set-unifiedgroup) cmdlet in the Exchange Powershell Module to set the parameter `HiddenFromExchangeClientsEnabled` to $true.